zajitschek/metaanalysis/chapters/chapter4.md

 As an exercise, we will try to find more resolved phylogeny for the four species from genus 'Acer' that were included in Curtis1998 from R. You can try search Treebase directly at www.treebase.org, but it can be slow.
 Try to find a tree via [Treebase website search](https://treebase.org/treebase-web/search/studySearch.html) and enter "Acer" in the search box, then select "Title" from the drop-down menu next to it, press "Search" button.

-Of the 57 studies, ### CONTINUE HERE but most of them were selected because they contain word "spaACER" (we are a bit unlucky with the taxon name).
-There are a few study titles that mention Acer which potentially may contain relevant trees and species: S2155, S2157 and S342.
-You can tick boxes next to them and then press button "Discard unchecked items" at the bottom of the window.
-Now, if you select just one of the remaining 3 studies and then go to the Taxa tab, you will see the list of taxa associated with a given study.
+Of the 57 studies that we end up with not may contain relevant trees and species: S2155, S2157 and S342.
+Tick boxes next to these and  "Discard unchecked items" at the bottom.

+Select just one of the remaining 3 studies and go to the 'Taxa' tab, which shows the list of taxa associated with this study.

-In this exercise we will use study S342 Ackerly D., Donoghue M.J.
-1998, so check the box next to it and then "Discard unchecked items" button at the bottom.
-Then, go to the "Trees"" tab where you will see 2 trees from this study.
-We pick Tr418 (consensus, i.e. made from collapsing multiple possible similar single trees).
-You can download it as a Nexus file by clicking the icons on the right.
-Note: you can also start the search from Tree tab, by searching tree titles and then look at the studies from which these trees are, or even start the search for the most obscure species in the Species tab - sometimes these approaches may work better.
+Here we will use study S342 Ackerly D., Donoghue M.J.
+1998, so check the box next to it and discard the rest.
+Go to the "Trees" tab : there are 2 trees from this study.

+We have done this already, and pick Tr418 (consensus, i.e. made from collapsing multiple possible similar single trees).

 Now we will try to do similar work from R. First, we create a custom search string with our four Acer species names from Curtis1998 data set.